manuel-serrano/bigloo/arch/raspberry/README.cross.md

 (arm <= 6 that supports soft floats and arm >= 7 that supports hard floats) and the Raspbian distribution probably uses different versions of the glibc and gcc compiler than the host.
-Before proceeding to the Bigloo cross compilation a compatible toochain must be build.
+Before proceeding to the Bigloo cross compilation a compatible toochain must be built.
 The following will show the different versions of the tools and libraries that are involved.